Trade issues: eye-glazing, but worth the trouble. Today: The Trans-Pacific Partnership (TPP)

 At the end of July, some House members demanded that Japan—and Canada—be dropped from the TPP if they do not agree to eliminating tariffs.

-Trade negotiations work in predictable ways. for example, despite the North American Free Trade Agreement (NAFTA), which allows unfettered imports from Mexico, the US is imposing tariffs on Mexican sugar to prevent flooding the US market with cheap supplies that undermine sales of US sugar (NAFTA allows this).
+Trade negotiations work in predictable ways. for example, despite the North American Free Trade Agreement (NAFTA—and also see this link— which allows unfettered imports from Mexico, the US is imposing tariffs on Mexican sugar to prevent flooding the US market with cheap supplies that undermine sales of US sugar (NAFTA allows this).

 The moral: In trade agreements, each country looks to maximize its own interests.
 Hence: Japan’s lobbying via Washington think tanks.